Suzuki GT250: Cycle parts

 The duplex cradle frame of the T250 was modified for the GT250 with three small top tubes instead of the previous single large tube.
 Rear suspension was by swinging arm with twin shock absorbers.
 At the front telescopic forks were used.

 A new single downtube frame was designed for the X7, which saved 1.5 kg over the previous frame.

 Initially brakes were drums front and rear, the front being an effective 2ls item.
 The front brake was replaced in 1972 with a single disc, which suffered poor wet weather performance.

 Model variants

 The first of the GT250 models was introduced to the Japanese home market in 1971 and apart from some cosmetic changes was identical to the T250.
 The Ram Air System and disc frame brake were added in 1972.
 In 1973 the model was introduced to export markets.

 GT250

-Introduced to the Japanese domestic market only in 1971, the model was based the T250 and had styling similar to the T350.
+Introduced to the Japanese domestic market only in 1971, the model was based on the T250 and had styling similar to the T350.